 I do believe a small amount of doubt is actually a good thing.
-When we go into the zone of doubting something this simply means we are “uncertain of belief or opinion.”
-We are in a position where we “deliberately suspend judgment” and this encourages us to seek more information.
-We are looking at things a bit like a skeptic I guess, where we go into the mode of being critical before we embrace or accept whatever it is we may be doubting.
+When we go into the zone of doubting something, this simply means we are “uncertain of belief or opinion.”
+We are in a position where we “deliberately suspend judgment”, and this encourages us to seek more information.
+We are looking at things a bit like a sceptic I guess, where we go into the mode of being critical before we embrace or accept whatever it is we may be doubting.

 Doubt, to me, is all about growth, and I don’t think there is a better way to question why we do things and grow from this.

 Recently I was asked to present a keynote at a conference.
 Nothing lights me up more, and after a meeting with the event organiser, I walked away with a clear picture of what the keynote would look like and what it needed to deliver.
 I was excited about the opportunity and spent the time mapping out my message and designing the presentation.

 Five nights before the event, I couldn’t sleep, tossing and turning I couldn’t work out why I felt so unsettled and uncomfortable when I thought about the presentation.
 I love presenting; usually, these things keep me awake because I’m excited and can’t wait to put it all into action.

 I’d put a lot of time in finding out about the audience and the objective and output of my talk, but something wasn’t sitting right.
 You know that feeling, where something is niggling at you, almost a subliminal distractor that won’t go away, deep I the pit of your stomach?

 I have rarely ever felt like this, and I needed to know why.
 Those of you that know me, know I love sharing my message and very rarely second guess or question what I am doing so this feeling really opened up my thinking.